Show All Answers

 If you move after you have entered your information in the system via the registration website, you will need to update your address via the same website.
 If you created an account when registering for the first time, log back into your account and change the address.
-If you did not initially create an account, you may re-register with the new address, either by creating an account or without creating an account.
-The new information associated with your phone number will replace the existing information.

 Your wireline phone and address are biannually updated in the system using information from CenturyLink's 9-1-1 databases, using the physical address you provide to the wireline telephone company.
 You can register your wireline phone with a new address if you want it updated sooner than biannually.
-But you should also provide the new physical address to the telephone company, because their info will overwrite your registered address during the next biannual update.
+But you should also provide the new physical address to the telephone company because their info will overwrite your registered address during the next biannual update.

 No. The last address that you enter into the registration website will be the only location associated with your telephone number in the system.
 Your telephone number can only be in the database once, at one physical address.

 Yes.
-If you enter an address that does not exist, your phone may be deleted from the system and may not be contacted when the Emergency Notification System is activated.
+If you enter an address that does not exist, your phone may be deleted from the system and may not be contacted when the emergency notification system is activated.

 Neither we nor the system provider will use your information for any purpose other than emergency notifications.
-Additionally, you will only receive emergency notification calls when the Emergency Notification System is activated and your phone's wireline address or registered address is within the chosen notification area.
-The Emergency Notification System will only be activated for emergency purposes.
+Additionally, you will only receive emergency notification calls when the emergency notification system is activated and your phone's wireline address or registered address is within the chosen notification area.
+The emergency notification system will only be activated for emergency purposes.